pandas-dev/pandas/doc/source/dsintro.rst

 We'll start with a quick, non-comprehensive overview of the fundamental data structures in pandas to get you started.
 The fundamental behavior about data types, indexing, and axis labeling / alignment apply across all of the objects.
-To get started, import numpy and load pandas into your namespace:
+To get started, import NumPy and load pandas into your namespace:

 .. ipython:: python